Orthopedics & Sports Medicine

 Think you need a bone density scan?
 Call us at (574) 534-2548 to schedule an appointment.

-Goshen Physicians Orthopedics & Sports Medicine offers complete bone care with bone density tests in Goshen, Nappanee and Shipshewana, IN.
+Goshen Orthopedics offers complete bone care with bone density tests in Goshen, Elkhart, Middlebury and Nappanee, IN.